VUEngine/vuengine.github.io/documentation/user-guide/post-processing-effects.md

 );
 ```

-A post processing effect function is one with a signature exemplified as follows:
+A post processing effect function is one with a signature as the one shown below:

 ```cpp
 /// Apply the post processing effect.